jesster413/agusmakmun.github.io/_posts/2018-09-12-2018-Midterm-Election-New-York-Congressional-Districts.md

 author: Jess Chace
 cover_image: newyork.png
 cover_alt: 2018 Midterm Elections for New York Congressional Districts
-cover_description: 2018 Midterm Elections for New York Congressional Districts
+cover_description: Analysis of Voter Registration for the 27 New York Congressional Districts in anticipation of the 2018 Midterm Elections.
 categories: Python
-description: 2018 Midterm Elections for New York Congressional Districts
+description: Analysis of Voter Registration for the 27 New York Congressional Districts in anticipation of the 2018 Midterm Elections with an interactive Dash chart.
 tags:
 - Python
 excerpt_separator: <!--more-->
 published: True
 ---

-*2018 Midterm Elections for New York Congressional Districts*
+*Analysis of Voter Registration for the 27 New York Congressional Districts in anticipation of the 2018 Midterm Elections with an interactive Dash chart.*

 <!--more-->